cb125/Scoreboards/README.md

 ## Course Expectations
-All participants must do the reading and post forum comment/question in advance of class.
+All participants must do the reading and post a comment/question on the class forum in advance of the class meeeting.
 The post must discuss something you genuinely don’t understand, and should be anchored in a specific part of the text.
 (Not a fancy counterexample or a general rant.)

 **Zoom stance**: The course is about in-person interaction.
 That said, zoom is not out of the question, under certain limited circumstances.